Last Amended September 2017

 11.8 CHAIRMAN The Chairman is to ensure implementation of decisions taken and to guide the Coordinators and membership on issues affecting the IFA Rules.
 The Chairman is to oversee the coordination of the Board Meeting and AGM as well as chair both.

-11.9 COORDINATORS The Coordinators are to resolve issues within their geographical area of responsibility.
+11.9 COORDINATORS The Coordinators are to resolve issues within any geographical area of responsibility.
 They are to promote the IFA by soliciting new members.

 11.10 SECRETARIAT The Secretariat is staffed by an Executive Officer who coordinates the flow of information between all IFA members, including the Board Members and prospective members.
 The Executive Officer is to attend every Board meeting and AGM and keep minutes of both.
 The Executive Officer is to prepare agendas for all meetings by requesting input from all members on issues.